khaledmedz/Defender-XDR-Detection-Engineering/README.md

 ---

 ## Phase 5: Incident Response Playbook
-In a scenario where Automated Investigation is disabled or restricted to "Semi-Approval,"  I will execute manual containment.
+In a scenario where Automated Investigation is disabled,  I will execute manual containment.

 **Manual IR Execution Steps:**
 1. **Containment:** Execute "Isolate Device" via the Defender portal to sever network connections while maintaining the MDE management channel.